 The compensation of every McCormick employee, including each Named Executive Officer, is influenced in large part by the responsibilities of the position and the need to ensure that employees having similar job responsibilities are paid equitably, with consideration for individual performance.
-For fiscal 2022, Mr. Kurzius provided recommendations to the Compensation and Human Capital Committee with respect to the base salary amounts, performance targets for the annual and long-term incentive programs, and any adjustments to the value of long-term awards for each Named Executive Officer (other than himself).
+For fiscal 2023, Mr. Kurzius provided recommendations to the Compensation and Human Capital Committee with respect to the base salary amounts, performance targets for the annual and long-term incentive programs, and any adjustments to the value of long-term awards for each Named Executive Officer (other than himself).
 These recommendations were based on the Market Group data reviewed by the Committee and Mr. Kurzius' assessment of the executive's relative experience, overall performance, and impact on the accomplishment of McCormick's financial goals and strategic objectives during the prior year.
 While the Compensation and Human Capital Committee took Mr. Kurzius' recommendations under advisement, it independently evaluated the pay recommendations for each executive officer and made all final compensation decisions in accordance with its formal responsibilities as defined in its Charter.

-The Company's CEO does not make any recommendations as to his own compensation and such decisions are made solely by the Compensation and Human Capital Committee with the advice of its independent consultant.
+Mr. Kurzius did not make any recommendations as to his own compensation for fiscal 2023 and such decisions were made solely by the Compensation and Human Capital Committee with the advice of its independent consultant.
 The Compensation and Human Capital Committee determined Mr. Kurzius' compensation, including base salary, performance targets and the value of the annual and long-term awards privately in executive session.

-Aside from the Company's CEO, no executive officer of McCormick determined or provided the Committee with recommendations regarding the amount or form of executive or director compensation during fiscal 2022.
+Aside from Mr. Kurzius, no executive officer of McCormick determined or provided the Committee with recommendations regarding the amount or form of executive or director compensation for fiscal 2023.